 Save time with the CSS font shorthand by defining font weight, variant, size, style, family and line height all in one rule.

 The CSS background shorthand to define the background-image, background-repeat, background-position and background-attachment all in one easy CSS rule.

 Making things colorful with CSS3.
 Learn about RGBA and HSLA.

 The CSS calc() function

 A nice little CSS function to let you calculate things.

-Where to get started with CSS and our curated list of resources.
+Here's some good resources to get started with learning CSS and our curated list of best CSS resources.